 Submitting an Appeal takes two steps:

-- You MUST REQUEST permission to submit an Appeal by sending an e-mail to email@example.com?subject=OMSCS%20Appeal,%20SP 19, ADD to the subject line your GTID, Last Name, First Name.
-Do NOT include a body or attachment to the e-mail – both of those WILL be ignored.
+- You MUST REQUEST permission to submit an Appeal by sending an e-mail to firstname.lastname@example.org and ADD to the subject line your Slate Application #, Last Name, First Name.
+Do NOT delete the pre-included information from the Subject Line! **[If your e-mail system does NOT pick up the pre-filled Subject line, then you must MANUALLY start your subject line with "OMSCS Decision Appeal, FA 2023, " and then you add your Slate Application #, Last Name, First Name.]** Do NOT include a body or attachment to the e-mail – both of those WILL be ignored.

 - This e-mail will automatically create a Ticket in our system.
 You will receive an acknowledgment that the Ticket has been created, and then within a few days, if you are granted permission to submit the Appeal, you will receive specific instructions on how and what to submit for the Appeal itself.